brendanjcrowe/game_of_life/README.md

 - Includes several pre-defined patterns (glider, blinker, block, beacon, Gosper glider gun)
 - Customizable grid size, animation speed, and initial state
 - Support for saving animations
+- **NEW:** Agent-based mode where each live cell is an intelligent agent

 ## Installation